thednp/position-observer/README.md

 [![vitest version](https://img.shields.io/badge/vitest-3.2.3-brightgreen)](https://vitest.dev/)
 [![vite version](https://img.shields.io/badge/vite-6.3.5-brightgreen)](https://vitejs.dev/)

-If you were looking for an observer that could replace all your `resize` and/or `scroll` EventListeners, this should be it!
-The **PositionObserver** works with the [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) under the hood and uses a very simple design.

-The **PositionObserver** provides a way to asynchronously observe changes in the position of a target element with an ancestor element or with a top-level document's viewport.
-It tries to do what you would expect after your element has intersected as if you would listen to `resize` or `scroll` without attaching event listeners.
+The **PositionObserver** is a lightweight utility that replaces traditional `resize` and `scroll` event listeners.
+Built on the [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver), it provides a way to asynchronously observe changes in the position of a target element with an ancestor element or with a top-level `document`'s viewport.

 ## Installation